sysdiglabs/terraform-provider-sysdig/website/docs/index.md

   <br/>It can also be configured from the `SYSDIG_IBM_SECURE_API_KEY` environment variable.
   <br/><br/>
-* `sysdig_secure_insecure_tls` - (Optional) Defines if the HTTP client can ignore the use of invalid HTTPS certificates in the IBM Cloud Secure API.
+* `sysdig_secure_insecure_tls` - (Optional) Defines if the HTTP client can ignore the use of invalid HTTPS certificates in the IBM Workload Protection API.
   <br/> It can also be sourced from the `SYSDIG_SECURE_INSECURE_TLS`
   environment variable.
 By default, this is false.<br/><br/>
 * `sysdig_secure_team_id` - (Optional) Use this argument to specify team in which you will be logged in.